-The Cacique Lempira, Señor de las Montañas Biosphere Reserve, which includes Celaque National Park, is located in the western part of Honduras.
-The ecosystem is primarily cloud forest and includes Cerro las Minas, the highest mountain in Honduras.
+Celaque National Park is part of the Cacique Lempira - Señor de las Montañas Biosphere Reserve located in the western part of Honduras.
+Its ecosystem is primarily cloud forest and includes Cerro las Minas, the highest mountain in Honduras.

 The Bay Islands are a group of eight islands and 53 small cays situated within the Gulf of Honduras, an inlet of the Caribbean Sea.
 The island of Roatán rests on an exposed ancient coral reef and has become an important cruise, diving and eco-tourism destination in Honduras.

-The Mosquito Coast, also known as the "Miskito Coast", historically included the Miskito kingdom's fluctuating area along the eastern coast of present-day Nicaragua and Honduras.
-It was named after the local Miskito Amerindians and was long dominated by British interests.
+The Mosquito Coast, also known as the "Miskito Coast," is a historical region that includes the Miskito kingdom's fluctuating area along the eastern coast of present-day Nicaragua and Honduras.
+It formed part of the Western Caribbean Zone and was named after the local Miskito Amerindians.

-Located on the watershed of the Río Plátano, the reserve is one of the few remnants of tropical rain forest in Central America.
-With an abundant, varied plant and wildlife within its mountainous landscape, over 2,000 indigenous people have preserved their traditional way of life.
+Located on the watershed of the Río Plátano, the Biosphere Reserve and World Heritage Site is one of the few remnants of tropical rainforest in Central America.
+With a diverse abundance of plants and wildlife within its landscape, over 2,000 indigenous people have preserved their traditional way of life.